Akela-Plugins/Akela/docs/_plugins/DualUse.md

 ## Plugin methods

-The plugin provides two objects: `DualUseMods`, and `DualUseLayers`.
-Both of these have the same methods, that do the same things in the context of the object.
+The plugin provides a single object, `DualUse`, with the following methods:

 ### `.configure(offAction)`